Where to Find a Dog with the Right Stuff - Part 2

 My favorite way of finding a puppy that fits my needs involves repeated breedings.
 I let someone else do the experimenting of seeing what the first litter turned out to be.
 If the pups out of the first litter look good, have an excellent personality, want to please their owners, show the ability to be trained a high level, have a strong desire to retrieve, and are genetically sound then I want one out of the next litter.
 Repeated breedings of good dogs are the safest way for you get a high quality dog.

 After you have done your homework and researched quality litters available to you, it is time to hit the road.
 Look at as many litters as possible so you will not second-guess yourself.
 It amazes me how many people will purchase a puppy without doing any research.
 They don't think about the next twelve years that they will be spending with this dog.
-A word of warning about going to visit prospective letters, don't take your checkbook!
+A word of warning about going to visit prospective litters, don't take your checkbook!
 Visiting a litter of puppies can be a highly emotional experience.
 You may end up buying a dog that does not fit your future needs because you can't tell your children or wife, ”NO.”

 Picking the correct litter is the hardest part of buying a puppy.
 Now it's time to pick the individual puppy that you will be spending a great deal of time with for the next decade.
 Do you want a little boy or a little girl?
 I am asked every day whether a male or a female makes a better retriever.
 I see little difference in the final product.
 Boys seem to mature quicker but that is not always a good thing.
 If you can tolerate the female heat cycle, I don't think it matters which sex you choose.
 However, it can be quite frustrating for your little girl to come into heat the week of a national competition or when you have planned a hunting trip and your gunning partners all have male dogs.
 In both cases you and your dog probably don’t get to play.